 An Expensive Environmental Disaster

 Plastic soda and water bottles clog our landfills and float as vast vortices on the world’s oceans.
 Of the 33.6 million tons of plastic discarded in the U.S. each year, only 6.5% of it is recycled according to Columbia University’s Earth Center.
 What happens to the rest?
-Bottled water also has a horrific carbon footprint.
+To add to the list of bottled water issues, bottled water also has a horrific carbon footprint.

 Worst yet, consumers are being hoodwinked at the cash register.
 When you do the math, bottled water is up to 1,900 times more expensive than tap water.

-Sadly, all this is completely unnecessary.
+Sadly, the largest problem with bottled water is that all of this is completely unnecessary.
 For a fraction of the cost of bottled water, consumers can (with advanced filtration products) use their own tap water to create clean and drinking healthy water.